 For enchiladas and enchilada casserole it is best to use a wide and large baking dish, at least 9 x 13 inches.
 I like to use a dish with deep edges so I can cover my enchiladas with plenty of creamy sauce.

 You are in luck!
 This enchilada casserole is made with a delicious creamy base that is completely gluten-free.
-I used my Gluten-Free Cream Of Chicken Soup and sour cream for the sauce, gluten-free tortillas, and other ingredients that are already naturally gluten-free.
+I used my Gluten-Free Cream Of Chicken Soup and sour cream for the sauce, corn or gluten-free tortillas, and other ingredients that are already naturally gluten-free.
 When in doubt, always look for the appropriate gluten-free labeling on the package of any product you are buying.

-For this particular chicken enchilada casserole, we don’t necessarily need to cover the dish with foil.
+For this particular chicken enchilada casserole, we don’t necessarily need to cover the dish with aluminum foil.
 The casserole will cook rather quickly because we are already using pre-cooked chicken.
 The only thing that will need to cook through are the tortillas, they will soak up the creamy sauce nicely and become soft.
 The cheese will melt better and become golden brown if not covered.

 I hope you enjoy this easy creamy chicken enchilada casserole recipe, please let me know if you make it!